nicola/berryaccelerator/README.md

-BOSS - Accelerators with NodeJS and RaspberryPI
+BERRY - Accelerators with NodeJS and RaspberryPI
 ===============================================

 This package has been made for UCL-CS robots.